This summary of age discrimination law in Bulgaria has been prepared by Boyanov & Co, the Ius Laboris member for Bulgaria: boyanov.com

 What enforcement/remedies exist?

-The Commission for Protection against Discrimination (the “Commission”) is a specialised 9-member author for prevention of discrimination, protection against discrimination, and provision of level-field opportunities.
+The Commission for Protection against Discrimination (the “Commission”) focuses on the prevention of discrimination, protection against discrimination, and provision of level-field opportunities.
 The courts (civil and administrative, depending on the body that committed discrimination) also have jurisdiction over discrimination disputes.

 Each person may initiate a legal proceeding before the Commission or directly before the court.
-While the Commission only has the authority to establish the discrimination, issue compulsory directions for cease of such behaviour, and impose a monetary penalty (up to 1,000 Euros in the general case), the court may also award claims for damages which amount is determined on a case-by-case basis, but they are not high (in most cases up to 2,000 Euros).
+While the Commission only has the authority to establish the discrimination, issue compulsory directions for cease of such behaviour, and impose a monetary penalty (up to EUR 1,000 in the general case), the court may also award claims for damages, which amount is determined on a case-by-case basis, but they are not high (in most cases up to EUR 2,000).
 The court cannot however, impose penalties.

 The decision of the Commission is the subject of two-instance judicial review.
 It is possible first to initiate a proceeding before the Commission, and once discrimination is established, to initiate a proceeding for an award of damages before the court.